 A quasi-personal voice over dovetails with minimum dialogue scenes.
-The film winds up being something of an essay, illustrating the laid-back values of the hippie-era and major life choices.
-The brief appearance of members of the Cockettes,and a cast happy to discard their clothes when needed adds to the general mayhem.
-The film had it's premiere in 1971at SF MOMA in an evening of new films by underground film makers curated by Edith Cramer.
+The film winds up being something of an essay, illustrating the major life choices and laid-back values of the hippie-era .
+The brief appearance of members of the Cockettes (the reigning company of drag queen camp at the time) and a cast happy to discard their clothes when asked adds to the general mayhem.
+The film had it's premiere in 1971 at the San Francisco Museum of Modern Art in an evening of new films by underground film makers curated by Edith Cramer.

 THE FILM: SCENE ONE: TAKE ONE A Man, a Woman and a Gun 1970